Search

 Are vaccines required for Medicaid/TANF?

-According to Texas Administrative Code Rule §372.1154, vaccines for TANF are not required.
+According to statute, vaccines for TANF are not required.
 In fact, the code says that only “a statement by the caretaker or parent that the requirement violates the caretaker’s or parent’s religious beliefs or conscience” is required.
 It is TFVC’s recommendation, however, that you submit the official exemption affidavit when applying since some might not be familiar with the law.
 Moreover, you are encouraged to print the code to show in the event of any pushback.
 You can order exemptions here: https://corequest.dshs.texas.gov.

 In the 2023 Legislative Session, TFVC was successful in getting a significant Medicaid/CHIP reform measure passed.
 As of September 1, 2023, doctors who contract with Medicaid/CHIP are no longer allowed to refuse to see Medicaid/CHIP patients based on vaccination status.
 Read the new law here.
+Please report any violations of this measure by submitting this form.

 I work in a childcare facility.
 Can I be exempt?